React (software): Rules of hooks

 Although these rules cannot be enforced at runtime, code analysis tools such as linters can be configured to detect many mistakes during development.
 The rules apply to both usage of Hooks and the implementation of custom Hooks, which may call other Hooks.

 Server components

+React Server Components (RSC) are function components that run exclusively on the server.
+The concept was first introduced in the talk "Data Fetching with Server Components".